adriamooney/caring-spruce-41061/src/pages/index.md

 ---
 title: Home
 sections:
-  - type: hero_section
-    content: >
-      ### Or is it imploding?

-      ### **It's both.**

-      Bhanga Tech understands the strains on each license type.
-Whether you hold a single or multiple licenses, competition is thick and margins fierce.

-      We focus on helping business leaders navigate one of the fastest growing, most regulated industries in the US.

-      Bhanga provides data driven services and consulting for the cannabis industry.
-    actions: []
-    image_alt: Hero section placeholder image
-    media_position: left
-    media_width: fifty
-    align: left
-    padding_top: large
-    padding_bottom: large
-    background_color: primary
-    title: Cannabis is exploding.
-    image: images/happy_cannabis_customer.png
   - title: Tools for a Blossoming Industry
     subtitle: Get the most of out of your inventory
     actions: []